 Who is at risk for swimmer’s ear?

-You are at a higher risk for swimmer’s ear if your outer ear is exposed to conditions that may harm the skin.
+It happens to people of all ages.
+But you are at a higher risk for swimmer’s ear if your outer ear is exposed to conditions that may harm the skin.
 This lets bacteria get into the skin.
-Devices that are routinely worn within the ear canal can cause damage and irritation.
-This includes hearing aids, headphones, or ear plugs.
+Devices that are routinely worn in the ear canal can cause damage and irritation.
+This includes hearing aids, headphones, or earplugs.